-In the early 1990's, we took a significant step in our expansion by making our first investment on the Mainland.
-Adhering to an ensuing strategy of developing prime sites in major cities, our diversified portfolio currently comprises properties in 9 Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou.
+We are a well-established, top-tier property developer with customer-centricity at the heart of our operations.
+Our diversified portfolio comprises numerous properties in Hong Kong and in 9 Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou.
 Through its luxury positioning under the "66" brand, our Mainland portfolio has established a leading position as the "Pulse of the City".

-With solid growth and an expanded footprint, we recognize our increased impacts on the environment and communities in which we operate, as well as our responsibilities and obligations to future generations.
-Further to our outlined 2030 Sustainability Goals and Targets, we set out 25 new targets to be achieved by the end of 2025 ("25 x 25 Sustainability Targets" or "25 x 25"), as well as a long-term target to achieve net-zero greenhouse gas emissions across the value chain by 2050, pursuing quantifiable measures that will address significant sustainability challenges.
-These targets also provide a clear agenda for our ambition to become one of the most sustainable real estate companies in the world.
+Our pursuit of sustainable growth by connecting customers and communities has made us a driving force in enhanced sustainability initiatives in the real estate sector.
+Further to our outlined 2030 Sustainability Goals and Targets, we have set out 25 new targets to be achieved by the end of 2025 ("25 x 25 Sustainability Targets" or "25 x 25"), as well as a long-term target to achieve net-zero greenhouse gas emissions across the value chain by 2050, pursuing quantifiable measures that will address significant sustainability challenges.
+These targets also provide a clear agenda for our long-term ambition to become one of the most sustainable real estate companies in the world.

-Together with our subsidiary Hang Lung Properties, We Do It Well.
+At Hang Lung Properties, We Do It Well.